awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-configuring.md

 + Update AWS Systems Manager SSM Agent on the instances you want to inventory\.
 By running the latest version of SSM Agent, you ensure that you can collect metadata for all supported inventory types\.
 For information about how to update SSM Agent by using State Manager, see [Walkthrough: Automatically update SSM Agent \(CLI\)](sysman-state-cli.md)\.
 + Verify that your instances meet Systems Manager prerequisites\.
 For more information, see [Systems Manager prerequisites](systems-manager-prereqs.md)\.
 + For Microsoft Windows instances, verify that your instance is configured with Windows PowerShell 3\.0 \(or later\)\.
 SSM Agent uses the `ConvertTo-Json` cmdlet in PowerShell to convert Windows update inventory data to the required format\.
-+ \(Optional\) Create a resource data sync to centrally store inventory data in an Amazon S3 bucket\.
-Resource Data Sync then automatically updates the centralized data when new inventory data is collected\.
++ \(Optional\) Create a resource data sync to centrally store inventory data in an Amazon S3 bucket\. resource data sync then automatically updates the centralized data when new inventory data is collected\.
 For more information, see [Configuring resource data sync for Inventory](sysman-inventory-datasync.md)\.
 + \(Optional\) Create a JSON file to collect custom inventory\.
 For more information, see [Working with custom inventory](sysman-inventory-custom.md)\.

-## Inventory all managed instances in your AWS account<a name="inventory-management-inventory-all"></a>
+## Inventory all managed instances in your Amazon Web Services account<a name="inventory-management-inventory-all"></a>

-You can easily inventory all managed instances in your AWS account by creating a global inventory association\.
+You can easily inventory all managed instances in your Amazon Web Services account by creating a global inventory association\.
 A global inventory association performs the following actions:
-+ Automatically applies the global inventory configuration \(association\) to all existing managed instances in your AWS account\.
++ Automatically applies the global inventory configuration \(association\) to all existing managed instances in your Amazon Web Services account\.
 Instances that already have an inventory association are skipped when the global inventory association is applied and runs\.
 When an instance is skipped, the detailed status message states `Overridden By Explicit Inventory Association`\.
 Those instances are skipped by the global association, but they will still report inventory when they run their assigned inventory association\.
-+ Automatically adds new instances created in your AWS account to the global inventory association\.
++ Automatically adds new instances created in your Amazon Web Services account to the global inventory association\.

 **Note**
 If an instance is configured for the global inventory association, and you assign a specific association to that instance, then Systems Manager Inventory deprioritizes the global association and applies the specific association\.